VEBA account for sick leave at retirement

 When you retire from UW, you don’t lose your sick leave.
-Instead, 25 percent of your unused sick leave balance is cashed out and placed into a medical expense plan.
-This money is then yours to use on out-of-pocket health care costs including premiums, deductibles, copayments, coinsurance, prescriptions, and many other qualified expenses.
+Instead, 25 percent of your unused sick leave balance is cashed out and placed into a reimbursement account.
+Use this account to reimburse yourself for qualified out-of-pocket health care costs including premiums, deductibles, copayments, coinsurance, prescriptions, and many other qualified expenses that you incur.

-The medical expense plan for UW retirees is managed by the Voluntary Employees’ Beneficiary Association (VEBA) trust, which serves more than 50,000 Washington state employees.
-Through the trust, you get a Health Reimbursement Arrangement (HRA) account — your VEBA account — to help you pay for health care cost during retirement.
+This reimbursement plan for UW retirees is managed by the Voluntary Employees’ Beneficiary Association (VEBA) trust, which serves more than 50,000 Washington state employees.
+Through the trust, you get a Health Reimbursement Arrangement (HRA) account — your VEBA account — to help you pay for health care costs during retirement.

-The money in your VEBA account is completely tax free — the money’s not taxed when your account is funded nor do you pay tax when you use the money on medical expenses.
+The money in your VEBA account is completely tax free — the money’s not taxed when your account is funded, nor when the account accumulates earnings, nor when you use the money (by filing a claim) to reimburse yourself for IRS-qualified health expenses.

 Participating in the VEBA medical expense plan

-For most UW employees, participating in VEBA is the only way to cash out unused sick leave at retirement.
+For most UW employees, eligibility to participate in VEBA is the only way to cash out unused sick leave at retirement.
 If your position falls under one of these employee types, you’re required to participate in VEBA:

 - Professional staff